-Underlying components for high integrity claims VCMI Claims Code of Practice Gold Standard Claims Guidance Nordic Code of Best Practice for Voluntary Compensation Net-Zero Standard HLEG ISO: Net Zero Guidelines: IWA 42:2022 Climate Neutral Certification Standard (CNG, C-ORG) The Carbon Neutral Protocol (Natural Capital Partners) Funding Climate Action labels Carbon Trust's certifications (Route to net Zero Standard) Climate Partner 1.
-Buyer demonstrates wider environmental and social responsibility Compliance with the VCMI Foundational criteria is a mandatory prerequisite to making any VCMI claim.
+Underlying components for high integrity claims VCMI Claims Code of Practice Gold Standard Claims Guidance Nordic Code of Best Practice for Voluntary Compensation Net-Zero Standard HLEG ISO: Net Zero Guidelines: IWA 42:2022 Climate Neutral Certification Standard (CNG, C-ORG) The Carbon Neutral Protocol (Natural Capital Partners) Funding Climate Action labels Carbon Trust's certifications (Route to net Zero Standard) Climate Partner Buyer demonstrates wider environmental and social responsibility Compliance with the VCMI Foundational criteria is a mandatory prerequisite to making any VCMI claim.
 Foundational criterion #4 is to Demonstrate that the company's public policy advocacy supports the goals of the Paris Agreement and does not represent a barrier to ambitious climate regulation Gold Standard claims that its certification process ensures: - Stakeholder inclusion - rigorous safeguards to prevent unintended consequences and manage trade-offs where needed - Contributions to at least three Sustainable Development Goals (SDGs).
-Civil society support The broader environmental and social responsibility in buyers' operations is not required.
-Buyers are encouraged to "promote sustainable development co-benefits through the voluntary use of carbon credits, using recognised tools to assess, monitor and report sustainable development impacts.
-Verification of sustainable development impacts by a competent third- party entity is also encouraged."
-Not mentioned Encourages non-state actors to: - align lobbying and advocacy activities "level the playing field and drive an economy-wide net zero transition" - Promote people and nature in just transition - Invest in just transition - Contribute to accelerating the road to environmental regulation States that organizations with higher capacity, historical responsibility or high current emissions must take additional and ambitious action to achieve net zero emissions well before the global average.
-Guideline also highlights a set of criteria/principles related to wider environmental and social responsibility such as: prioritize environmental integrity and the protection and enhancement of nature; safeguard society, human settlements, communities and core human needs commit to eliminating deforestation, preservation of biodiversity and restoration of land throughout the value chain; identify and act upon wider impacts at each stage of the net zero plans, minimizing adverse impacts Not mentioned Not mentioned Not mentioned Not mentioned Not mentioned 2.
-Buyer employs robust and comprehensive quantification of relevant emissions covering scope 1, 2, and 3 Compliance with the VCMI Foundational criteria is a mandatory prerequisite to making any VCMI claim.
-Foundational criterion #1 requires to Maintain and publicly disclose an annual greenhouse gas emissions inventory in accordance with the GHG Protocol Corporate Accounting and Reporting Standard, the GHG Protocol Corporate Value Chain (scope 3) Accounting and Reporting Standard, and the forthcoming Land Sector and Removals Guidance, if applicable;.
-Users of carbon credits should use and understand the most recent guidance of the GHG protocol.
+Civil society support Buyers are encouraged to "promote sustainable development co-benefits through the voluntary use of carbon credits, Not mentioned States that organizations with higher capacity, historical responsibility or high current emissions must take additional and ambitious action to achieve net zero emissions well before the global average.
+Guideline also highlights a set of criteria/principles related to wider environmental and social responsibility such as: prioritize environmental integrity and the protection and enhancement of nature; safeguard society, human settlements, communities and core human needs commit to eliminating deforestation, preservation of land throughout the value chain; identify and act upon wider impacts at each stage of the net zero plans, minimizing adverse impacts Not mentioned Not mentioned Not mentioned Not mentioned 2.
+Buyer employs robust and comprehensive quantification of relevant emissions covering scope 1, 2, and 3 Users of carbon credits should use and understand the most recent guidance of the GHG protocol.
 Best practice requires calculating all direct and indirect emissions to be mitigated and compensated, using recognised tools and guidance.
 Companies are required to have a thorough emissions inventory that covers at least 95% of company-wide scope 1 and 2 combined GHG emissions and at least 95% of scope 3 screening.
 SBTi is the only initiative currently offering tailored guidance for land-based emissions, defining specific criteria for Forest, Land, and Agriculture Companies (FLAG).
 This is essential to reflect the importance of NBS.
 Pledges, targets and pathways to net zero are generated using a robust methodology consistent with limiting warming to 1.5°C with no or limited overshoot verified by a third party.
-Cites: Science Based Targets Initiative (SBTi) the Partnership for Carbon Accounting Financials (PCAF) The Paris Agreement Capital Transition Assessment (PACTA), The Transition Pathway Initiative (TPI) the International Organization for Standardization (ISO) Recommends the use of robust GHG accounting and third-party verification methodology.
-Cites: - ISO 14064-1, ISO 14064- 2, ISO 14064-3 and ISO 14065. - The GHGP Corporate Accounting and Reporting Standard - GHGP Value Chain (Scope 3) Accounting and Reporting Standard Baseline emissions ("baseline footprint") calculation is subject to a list of eligible calculation methods and data sources.
-For some industries, the quantification of GHG emission follows a sectoral benchmarking approach.
-The process is reviewed by an eligible Certification Body The GHG Protocol Corporate Standard, ISO 14064-1, the Climate Registry's General Reporting Protocol or similar consistent protocols must be used.
+Cites: - Science Based Targets Initiative (SBTi) - the Partnership for Carbon Accounting Financials (PCAF) - The Paris Agreement Capital Transition Assessment (PACTA), The Transition Pathway Initiative (TPI) - the International Organization for Standardization (ISO) Recommends the use of robust GHG accounting and third-party verification methodology.
+Cites: - ISO 14064-1, ISO 14064-2, ISO 14064-3 and ISO 14065. - The GHGP Corporate Accounting and Reporting Standard - GHGP Value Chain (Scope 3) Accounting and Reporting Standard methods and data sources.
+Registry's General Reporting Protocol or similar consistent protocols must be used.
 A methodology in line with ISO 14064-1 or the GHG Protocol's 'Corporate Accounting and Reporting Standard' together with the 'Corporate Value Chain (Scope 3) Standard' must be used.
 A minimum of 95% of emissions need to be covered for a company label.
 Methodology not made publicly available Methodology should be in agreement with the GHG Protocol.